seruna-1/papaya/documentation/en/read me.md

 		[ "pt-BR/importante", "en/important" ]
 	]

-# Refernces to files
+# Packing

 Files that are referenced in source files will be copied to built destination upon building.

-The tool [build-file]
+An condition to this is that the local file must be inside the source directory.
+If it is outside, it wont be packed.
+The ideal solution is: a file is outside the source directory but it has a link (either symbolical or hard) in there and the source file references the link, so that the actual file will be copied to the destination directory.

+The link is only dereferenced when it points to a file outside the source root.
+If a link inside the root points to a file also inside the root, the link will be recreated in the destination root.
+This allows a file having many names, depending on the idiom, without massive content duplication.

 # Title of generated document